k1kolev/info/features/ui-ux-features/dashboard.md

 A **spot that contains everything we need in a simple, yet effective form**, allowing us to **review the things that matter the most**, in a quick look.
 Something that we can **personalize to suit perfectly to every role we and our team members decide to take** for the projects and assignments we face ahead.

+This way we'll know where to start from.

 The **@@name platform** has a definite answer to this with your **Dashboard**:

 ![ERP-net-dashboard-apps-transformed](https://github.com/k1kolev/info/assets/106669250/5f4dcb4a-8b2b-4c8c-ac10-aeb7b915d48b)